samduthie/bink-test/README.md

-# Masts Leases python test
+# Masts & Leases python test

-This django application is a test completion for Bink, with management commands that will print out information on mast data
+This django application is a test for Bink, with management commands that will print out information on mast data

 ## Installation